Kelvin-CK-Choi/OttawaNextBus/README.md

 In addition, this application will serve as the foundation for an Android app that I plan to develop after this semester, when I will gain the necessary knowledge and skills to write mobile applications.

 To run this application, you can download the compiled .jar file from https://github.com/Kelvin-CK-Choi/OttawaNextBus/blob/master/out/artifacts/OttawaNextBus_jar/OttawaNextBus.jar and run "java -jar OttawaNextBus.jar" in the console.
-It's recommended to use Git Bash or other command line applications that support ANSI escape codes in order to use color in the output, instead of using Windows Command Prompt or PowerShell.
+It is recommended to use Git Bash or other command line applications that support ANSI escape codes in order to use color in the output, instead of using Windows Command Prompt or PowerShell.